Abhijeetbyte/Toasty-Filament-Dryer/README.md

 ## ⚙️ How It Works

 1. **Boot & Sensor Check** — Initializes AHT21 and LCD.
-If the sensor is missing, shows a centered **ERROR: AHT21 not found**, beeps, and locks out with the relay OFF.
+If the sensor is missing, it shows a centered **ERROR: AHT21 not found**, beeps, and locks out with the relay OFF(NO state ).
+Prevents turning on the Food Dehydrater for Safety.
 2. **Home Screen** — Shows “Toasty Filament Dryer” and live **T/H** readings.
 3. **Profile Menu** — Press **OK** to open the selector (1–8).
 Navigate with **UP/DOWN**, **OK** to start, **CANCEL** to exit.
 4. **Run** — Control loop maintains setpoints using independent hysteresis for temperature and humidity.